Pelli Chesi Choodu: Remakes and colourisation plans

 Vijaya Productions remade the film in Kannada as Maduve Madi Nodu (1965).
 It was directed by Hunsur Krishnamurthy and stars Rajkumar and Leelavathi.
 Maduve Madi Nodu was a profitable venture.
-Prasad remade the film in Hindi as Shaadi Ke Baad (1972), in which Jeetendra, Rakhee and Shatrughan Sinha reprised the roles played by Rama Rao, Varalakshmi and Ranga Rao in the original.
+Prasad remade the film in Hindi as Shaadi Ke Baad (1972), in which Jeetendra, Raakhee and Shatrughan Sinha reprised the roles played by Rama Rao, Varalakshmi and Ranga Rao in the original.
 Shaadi Ke Baad underperformed at the box office.

 In late November 2007, a Hyderabad-based company named Goldstone Technologies acquired the film negative rights to 14 Telugu films produced by Vijaya Vauhini Studios, including Mayabazar (1957) and Pelli Chesi Choodu, to release digitally re-mastered versions in colour.
 The remastered and colourised version of Mayabazar was released in January 2010 and performed well in theatres, but Goldstone Technologies decided not to remaster the remaining 14 films, including Pelli Chesi Choodu; the company said most of the producers who sold the rights of the negatives to television channels lost control over them.
 Goldstone added that there were many legal issues over ownership and copyright whenever other producers tried to do something on their own.